KesharwaniArpita/cern-technical-student-notes/README.md

 # CERN technical student notes
 Notes on how to increase your chances at getting accepted for the technical student programme at CERN.
 The Technical Student Programme at CERN allows students from the Bachelor's and the Master's degree to go to work at CERN for 4-12 months for a studentship.
 Be sure to have a look at [careers.cern](careers.cern) and at the [official programme page](https://careers.smartrecruiters.com/CERN/tech).

-Since most of this informations lay around in the internet (mostly on [r/CERN](reddit.com/r/CERN)) but in little bits everywhere, i decided to gather it all in one spot.
-I take no responsiblity for the information here, this is just what i learned (and i did not even manage to get accepted yet).
+Since most of this information lay around in the internet (mostly on [r/CERN](reddit.com/r/CERN)) but in little bits everywhere, i decided to gather it all in one spot.
+I take no responsibility for the information here, this is just what i learned (and i did not even manage to get accepted yet).

 The fields in which you can apply are:
 - applied physics;